jamesarems/nxone/README.md

 * Atleast 4GB RAM and 100GB storage.
 * SELinux and Firewalld msut be in Disabled mode .

-# OpenNebula 5.0 Beta available
+# OpenNebula 5.0 SP1 available

-You can test opennebula 5.0 using this installer.
-How ever 5.0 is not stable and for production 4.14 is recommended.
+You can also install latest stable Opennebula 5.0 using this installer.

 To Use Run,